wmjordan/Codist/README.md

 * **Use enhanced symbol signature style** is a new setting in version 6.6, enabled by default, which optimizes the display of symbol signatures with a reorganized layout.
 The layout is especially optimized for long and complex signatures, yet ordinary short symbols can also benefit from it.
 The following is an example for the style.
 A large icon on the top-left part of the quick info can be clicked and brings out a menu for symbol analysis.
 Next to the icon is the name of the symbol with larger text size.
 Clicking on the name can jump to its definition.
 The parameters for the method are listed next.
 The reorganized layout never breaks the parameter type from its name, so it is easier to find out and locate each parameter type and name.
 Beneath the signature is the containing type of the symbol, as well the kind of the symbol.
 And the member type (return value) of the symbol is under the containing type.
   ![C# optimized quick info](doc/csharp-optimized-quick-info.png)

+* **Highlight current syntax node in code editor** will draw polygonal markers the syntax node related to the place where Quick Info is triggered.

 * A **Context menu** with many symbol analysis commands will show up when you right click the signature of the symbol definition or any symbol that appears in the Super Quick Info.

   ![Super Quick Info Csharp Menu](doc/super-quick-info-csharp-menu.png)